Faster Algorithms for $(2k-1)$-Stretch Distance Oracles: Tools

 \section{Tools}

-In this section, we develop our new techniques that we later use in our fast construction algorithms presented in Sections~\ref{S-Construction-weighted} and~\ref{S-Construction-unweighted}.
-We start this section by proving some useful properties of the classical oracle of Thorup and Zwick~\cite{DBLP:journals/jacm/ThorupZ05} that are used by our parameterized distance oracles, presented right afterwards.
+In this section, we develop our new techniques that we later use in our fast construction algorithms presented in Sections~\ref{S-Construction-weighted} and\ifC for the unweighted construction algorithms in the full version \cite{kadria2025faster}\else~\ref{S-Construction-unweighted}\fi.
+We begin by proving several useful properties of the classical oracle of Thorup and Zwick~\cite{DBLP:journals/jacm/ThorupZ05} that are used by our parameterized distance oracles, presented right afterwards.
 The main new technical contribution, our new hierarchical distance oracle, is presented in the last part of this section, see~\Cref{S-hado}.